 As much as we love our garden, we’re often frustrated that many gardening products are tailored to people with much larger plots.
 For instance, even when we buy the smallest packet of seeds available, it’s often more than our small-scale garden can use.
 Although you can always save the extra seeds for next year, sometimes one packet is enough to last several years, and you can’t store all seeds that long.

 In addition to extra seeds, spare seedlings can also be a problem.
-When you start plants indoors, it makes sense to grow a few extras to ensure that enough healthy seedlings survive.
+When you start plants indoors, it makes sense to grow a few extras to ensure enough healthy seedlings survive.
 Sometimes, you end up with more than you need, and it seems a shame to throw away living, thriving young plants.

-As it turns out, there’s a solution to both these problems: a seed exchange.
+As it turns out, there’s a solution to both these problems: a seed swap.
 Rather than letting your extra seeds and seedlings go to waste, you can share them with others while also picking up free seeds and seedlings for your own garden.

-How Seed Exchanges Work
+How Seed Swaps Work

-Seed exchanges are a part of the ever-expanding sharing economy, a network of people who save money by sharing products and services instead of buying and selling them.
+Seed swaps, also called seed exchanges, are a part of the ever-expanding sharing economy, a network of people who save money by sharing products and services instead of buying and selling them.
 In a seed exchange, gardeners get together to swap their unused seeds for others they can use.

-Exchanges fall into three main categories:
+Seed swaps fall into three main categories: